KyanChin/WA2-webapp/README.md

   this will show them all previous debriefs posted.
 To post a debrief, users can write in the text box and press the 'Add' button to post the debrief.

 - Schedule Page
-  In this page, users can see the schedule of upcoming CCA sessions.
+  In this page, users can see the schedule of upcoming CCA sessions and update the schedules by submitting a picture of the new schedule and uploading it.
+Only the lastest 2 of the schdules would be displayed e.g. February and March would be displayed while January would not if all 3 schedules are uploaded.

 - Reflection Page
   In this page, users can choose their own reflection page by selecting their name and pressing the 'Select' button.